Historia von D. Johann Fausten (opera)

 Historia von D. Johann Fausten is an opera by the Russian composer Alfred Schnittke (1934–1998) in three acts, with introduction and epilogue to the German libretto by Jörg Morgener (Jürgen Köchel) and Alfred Schnittke after the anonymous prose book of the same name (published by Johannes Spies in 1587).

 History of creation

-Schnittke worked on this opera for twelve years (1983–94).
+Schnittke worked on this opera for twelve years (1983–1994).
 The work was twice interrupted by his work on another opera Life with an Idiot (1990) and by his second stroke in 1991.
 His Faust Cantata (1983), famous for its tango sung through the microphone by the Devil with the mocking comments on the cruel death of Faust, became the third act of the opera.
 When premiered in 1995, the opera was performed in an abridged version; it has never been performed or recorded complete.

 Premiere

-Premiered in Hamburg, 22 June 1995.